asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 "Good.
 We can build on that instead of starting from scratch."

-The highway stretched on.
-They passed through Mason City, then Northwood, then crossed into Iowa properly.
+The highway stretched on through Fort Dodge, then Carroll.
 The landscape didn't change much—still flat, still agricultural, still waiting for spring.
 Brandon pulled up Palmer's background file.
 Forty-two years old, married to Jennifer Palmer for eighteen years.
 No children.
 Both Palmers were partners with David Rodriguez in Palmer-Rodriguez Real Estate for the past decade.
 Successful business, consistent income, no debts beyond a mortgage that was nearly paid off.

 Palmer had grown up in Omaha, graduated from Creighton University with a business degree, got his real estate license at twenty-four.
 He'd worked for a larger firm for six years before starting his own company with his wife and Rodriguez.
 Member of Omaha Chamber of Commerce, volunteered with Habitat for Humanity, played golf at Oak Hills Country Club.